Quedlinburg: History

 In 1697, Frederick Augustus I of Poland–Saxony sold his rights to Quedlinburg to Elector Frederick III of Brandenburg for 240,000 thalers.
 Quedlinburg Abbey contested Brandenburg-Prussia's claims throughout the 18th century, however.
 The abbey was secularized in 1802 during the German Mediatisation, and Quedlinburg passed to the Kingdom of Prussia as part of the Principality of Quedlinburg.
 Part of the Napoleonic Kingdom of Westphalia from 1807 to 1813, it was included within the new Prussian Province of Saxony in 1815.
 In all this time, ladies ruled Quedlinburg as abbesses without "taking the veil"; they were free to marry.
 The last of these ladies was a Swedish princess, an early fighter for women's rights, Sofia Albertina.

 During the Nazi regime, the memory of Henry I became a sort of cult, as Heinrich Himmler saw himself as the reincarnation of the "most German of all German" rulers.
 The collegiate church and castle were to be turned into a shrine for Nazi Germany.
-The Nazi Party tried to create a new religion.
 The cathedral was closed in 1938 and during the war.
-The local crematory was kept busy burning the victims of the Langenstein-Zwieberge concentration camp.
 Georg Ay was local party chief from 1931 until the end of World War II.
 During the war, Quedlinburg was the location of a subcamp of the Buchenwald concentration camp and a subcamp of the Mittelbau-Dora concentration camp.
+Shortly before the end of the war, Nazi officials forced 22 inmates of the Langenstein-Zwieberge concentration camp to burn records related to the Holocaust in the town's local crematory, and subsequently killed those inmates.
 American occupation during the last months of World War II brought back the Protestant bishop and the church bells, and the Nazi-style eagle was removed from the tower.
 However, in the 1980s, upon the death of one of the US military men, the theft of medieval art from Quedlinburg came to light.

 Quedlinburg was administered within Bezirk Halle while part of the Communist East Germany from 1949 to 1990.
 It became part of the state of Saxony-Anhalt upon German reunification in 1990.

 During Quedlinburg's Communist era, restoration specialists from Poland were called in during the 1980s to carry out repairs on the old architecture.
 Today, Quedlinburg is a center of restoration of Fachwerk houses.